Skip to Content

 Is Chamomile Hair Lightening Safe?

-In general, chamomile is a safe way to lighten your hair and it can moisturize your hair, treat scalp irritation, and remove lice.
+In general, chamomile is safe for lightening your hair.
+It can also moisturize your hair and treat scalp irritation.
 But you should not mix chamomile haphazardly with other ingredients.

 Some recipes for chamomile hair-lightening sprays contain lemon juice or apple cider vinegar.
 While these are natural lighteners, they can damage your hair when used incorrectly!